All you need to know about the Romanian mountains

 • medium difficulty ranges: Piatra Craiului, Piatra Mare, Leaota (all close to Brasov), Rodnei (North), Apuseni (West) and Cernei (South-West); but even here you can find hard difficulty trails, especially if you're aiming for the peaks.

-• for an easy walk with beautiful scenery, there are lots of day trips you can do starting from Brasov, Sibiu, Cluj-Napoca and Timisoara; they usually start from nearby mountain villages – but unfortunately there’s little info about them for non-locals (eg. no info point or brochures) and there's no way to get there without a car
+• for an easy walk with beautiful scenery, there are lots of day trips you can do starting from Brasov, Sibiu, Cluj-Napoca and Timisoara; they usually start from nearby mountain villages – but unfortunately there’s little info about them for non-locals (eg. no info point or brochures) and there's no way to get there without a car.

-So to have a great experience in our mountains you only need the typical hiking gear: good boots (and gaiters for snow), windproof & waterproof jacket, thermal clothing, some energy bars, sun cream, backpack, etc. You can rent hiking sticks from our guides.
+To have a great experience in our mountains you only need the typical hiking gear: good boots (and gaiters for snow), windproof & waterproof jacket, thermal clothing, some energy bars, sun cream, backpack, etc. You can rent hiking sticks from our guides.

-Most hiking trails don't require any technical hiking gear except if you’re planning to do rock-climbing, a via ferrata route, caving or canyoying.
-But in the areas where you can do these activities there are no shops to rent equipment.
+But in the areas where you can do these activities, there are no shops to rent equipment.
 But our specialist guides have all the equipment you need so all you need is to book a tour with them or send us a message.

 The Carpathian Mountains are home to a large and varied wildlife population: brown bears, wolves, wild deers, chamois, re-wilded bisons, boars, elusive lynx, the rare capercaillie, black goats and many small mountain-dwelling creatures and birds.
-And if you add the Danube Delta biosphere in the mix where over 160 species of birds live - Romania is truly a wildlife paradise!

 Wildlife tours are done only by specialist wildlife guides which are few and in high demand - so you need to book them well in advance.
 Hiking guides don't do these trips so these activities can't be combined on a multi-day trip unless we arrange logistics with 2 different guides.

-• Pro tip: we partnered with a non-profit conservation who do 3-day combined hiking & wildlife trips in the wildest part of Fagaras Mts; you'll stay at their private eco-friendly cabins and support local conservation efforts
+• Pro tip: we partnered with a non-profit organisation who do 3-day combined hiking & wildlife trips in the wildest part of Fagaras Mts; you'll stay at their private eco-friendly cabins and support local conservation efforts

 Our country is home to the largest brown bear population in Europe estimated between 4,500 – 7,000.
 By comparison, the next country is Slovakia with 1,000 – 1,500 :) Most bears are in Sibiu, Brasov, Prahova (ironically the main touristic and hiking areas!), Harghita and Covasna counties.
 So basically in the Central and Eastern Carpathians.